David-Manniche/TheMarket/readme.txt

     => 042646 - Admin >> options >> Add >> There is some error
     => 041432 - Social media icons in footer
-    => 043107 - Registration shows an error message but proceeds with the new registration
+    => 043107 - Registration shows an error message but proceeds with the new registration => 042732 - seller> on accessing tax categories> tab is not highlighting in side bar

 Enhancements:
     => Tax module upgrade